 - Negligent maintenance of the facility and grounds; and/or

-Common signs of nursing home abuse and neglect are when residents develop bedsores (skin ulcers).
-Had the nursing home employees re-positioned the resident enough, then no pressure sores should have formed.
+Common signs of nursing home abuse and neglect are when you develop bedsores (skin ulcers).
+Had the nursing home employees re-positioned you frequently enough, then no pressure sores should have formed.

 Another common sign of elder abuse and nursing home neglect is malnutrition and weight loss.
-Had the staff fed the resident enough and kept tabs on what he/she was eating, then the resident should not be malnourished.
+Had the staff fed you enough and kept tabs on what you were eating, then you should not be malnourished.

-And one of the most common warning signs of neglect in a long-term care facility is when the resident falls, which may result in broken bones and other serious injuries.
-Had the staff supervised him/her enough, the resident should not have had the opportunity to walk unaided.
+One of the most common warning signs of neglect in a long-term care facility is when you fall, which may result in broken bones and other serious injuries.
+Had the staff supervised you enough, you should not have had the opportunity to walk unaided.

 The most common defendant in nursing home abuse cases is the nursing home itself.
-Plaintiffs may also be able to sue the individual staff members who inflicted the abuse.
-But the nursing home itself likely has much deeper pockets than any of its employees.
+You may also be able to sue the individual staff members who inflicted the abuse.
+However, the nursing home itself likely has much deeper pockets than any of its employees.

 Depending on the particular injuries, other potential defendants include:

-- Any doctors or nurses who serve the eldercare home, if they caused the victim’s injuries (plaintiffs may also be able to bring a medical malpractice legal action);
+- Any doctors or nurses who serve the eldercare home, if they caused your injuries (you may also be able to bring a medical malpractice legal action);

-- The company that cooks the food, if the food caused the victim to become ill; and/or
+- The company that cooks the food, if the food caused you to become ill; and/or

-- The company that cleans the facility, if it used toxic products that injured the victim
+- The company that cleans the facility, if it used toxic products that injured you

-Depending on the claims, plaintiffs in nursing home abuse lawsuits can seek compensatory damages for:
+Depending on the claims, you can seek compensatory damages for:

-- Psychological counseling for the resident and family members;
+- Psychological counseling for you and your family members;

-- Pain and suffering of the resident and the family; and
+- Pain and suffering of you and your family; and

 - Any other out-of-pocket monetary damages

 In most Nevada cases involving nursing home negligence, there is a two-year time limit to sue.
-The clock typically begins running after the injury occurs or after the injury is discovered.3 But there are situations where the statute of limitations may toll (pause), such as if a nursing home staff member purposely hid the injury from the victim’s family.4
+The clock typically begins running after your injury occurs or after your injury is discovered.3 Though there are situations where the statute of limitations may toll (pause), such as if a nursing home staff member purposely hid your injury from your family.4

-In any case, families of nursing home residents should consult an attorney as soon as they become aware that their loved one is being abused or neglected.
+In any case, consult an attorney as soon as possible.
 Bringing a civil cause of action and gathering evidence take time.

 When facing lawsuits for elder abuse or neglect, nursing homes may try to make the following arguments as a defense:

-- The nursing home staff was acting in self-defense after the resident attacked the staff first;
+- The nursing home staff was acting in self-defense after you attacked the staff first;

 - The nursing home provided adequate care according to industry standards;

-- The resident’s injuries stemmed from preexisting conditions and age, not from the nursing home’s actions
+- Your injuries stemmed from preexisting conditions and age, not from the nursing home’s actions

 - eyewitness accounts;